Risks

 Tax objectives and current needs

-The tax objective is to mitigate risk and identifying opportunities to support company's supply chain.
-Failures in VAT-critical systems and processes can result in overpayments of VAT that represent a real cost to the business, or in underdeclarations that entail the threat of penalties and reputational risk.
+The primary goal of the tax function is to mitigate risk and identify opportunities that can support a company's supply chain.
+Failures in systems and processes crucial for value-added tax (VAT) can lead to overpayments, which represent a real cost to the business, or under-declarations that expose the company to penalties and reputational damage.

-Financial data reflecting the business model designed Not only finance but also tax needs access to data that shows how transactions are processed and how IT systems are set up.
-Data integrity is an operational risk factor when transactions are booked in any given country and are not properly evaluated for tax purposes.
+The finance and tax departments require access to data showing how transactions are processed and how IT systems are configured.
+Data integrity is an operational risk when transactions are recorded in any country without proper evaluation for tax purposes.

 Risk identification and mitigation